Ammar96399/VV-ISTIC-TP1/sujet.md

 5. Shortly after the appearance of WebAssembly another paper proposed a mechanized specification of the language using Isabelle.
 The paper can be consulted here: https://www.cl.cam.ac.uk/~caw77/papers/mechanising-and-verifying-the-webassembly-specification.pdf.
 This mechanized specification complements the first formalization attempt from the paper.
 According to the author of this second paper, what are the main advantages of the mechanized specification?
 Did it help improving the original formal specification of the language?
 What other artifacts were derived from this mechanized specification?
 How did the author verify the specification?
 Does this new specification removes the need for testing?

 ## Answers
+These are the answers for me "Ammar Kazem" and "Heming Wang".

 1. Boeing's utilization of the Maneuvering Characteristics Augmentation System (MCAS) as a flight control software solution for its 737 MAX aircraft has been widely acknowledged as a significant contributing factor to the occurrence of two crashes that resulted in the tragic loss of 346 lives.
 On October 29th, 2018, the first of two crashes occurred, followed by a second on March 10th, 2019.